wg21908/tech/PREPARE_DEVELOPMENT_ENVIRONMENT.md

 8. Test mutt can read mail: `mutt`
 9. Test mutt can send mail: `mutt -s "mutt test" yourname@gmail.com`
+10. If mutt seems to have issues, try `mutt -d 2`, this will cause the creation of files with names beginning .muttdebug, followed by 0, 1, etc., that can help you find the problem.
-10. Test git send-email without actually sending: `git send-email --dry-run --to yourname@gmail.com 0001-some-patch.patch`
+11. Test git send-email without actually sending: `git send-email --dry-run --to yourname@gmail.com 0001-some-patch.patch`
-11. Then test a real send to yourself: `git send-email --to yourname@gmail.com 0001-some-patch.patch`
+12. Then test a real send to yourself: `git send-email --to yourname@gmail.com 0001-some-patch.patch`
-12. Final kernel-safe test: Receive the patch mail, Save it as a file, then Verify it still applies cleanly with git am or patch
+13. Final kernel-safe test: Receive the patch mail, Save it as a file, then Verify it still applies cleanly with git am or patch